 Sphere 3D Corp. was incorporated under the Business Corporations Act (Ontario) on May 2, 2007 as T.B.
 Mining Ventures Inc. On March 24, 2015, the Company completed a short-form amalgamation with a wholly-owned subsidiary.
 In connection with the short-form amalgamation, the Company changed its name to "Sphere 3D Corp."
 Any reference to the "Company", "Sphere 3D", "we", "our", "us", or similar terms refers to Sphere 3D Corp. and its subsidiaries.
 In January 2022, the Company commenced operations of its digital mining operation dedicated to becoming a leading carbon-neutral Bitcoin mining company.
-The Company is establishing an enterprise-scale mining operation through procurement of next-generation mining equipment and partnering with experienced service providers.
-In addition, the Company delivers data management and desktop and application virtualization solutions through hybrid cloud, cloud and on premise implementations by its global reseller network.
+The Company is establishing an enterprise-scale mining operation through procurement of next-generation wirtualization solutions through hybrid cloud, cloud and on premise implementations by its global reseller network.
 The Company achieves this through a combination of containerized applications, virtual desktops, virtual storage and physical hyper-converged platforms.
 The Company's products allow organizations to deploy a combination of public, private or hybrid cloud strategies while backing them up with the latest storage solutions.
 The Company's brands include HVE ConneXions ("HVE") and Unified ConneXions ("UCX").
 In October 2021, the Company sold its SnapServer® product line and associated assets.

-The Company has commenced planning and has entered into a series of agreements that have enabled it to enter the digital asset mining industry, including entering into machine purchase agreements with FuFu Technology Limited ("BitFuFu") and NuMiner Global, Inc. ("NuMiner"), the Master Services Agreement between Sphere 3D and Gryphon Digital Mining, Inc. ("Gryphon"), and the Sub-License and Delegation Agreement with Gryphon.
+The Company has commenced planning and has entered into a series of agreements that have enabled it to enter the digital asset mining industry, including entering into a machine purchase agreement with FuFu Technology Limited ("BitFuFu"), the Master Services Agreement between Sphere 3D and Gryphon Digital Mining, Inc. ("Gryphon"), and the Sub-License and Delegation Agreement with Gryphon.
+The July 2021 agreement with BitFuFu, subsequently amended in September 2021, for the purchase of machines was assigned to Ethereal Tech PTE in October 2021.
 See Commitments and Contingencies in the Notes to the Condensed Consolidated Financial Statements for additional information.